 A brief statement of your academic background (including any degrees/certificates previously earned), the experience or interests you have, and why the proposed project is important to you.
 Also, please explain how the proposed project relates to your academic or professional goals.
 For group projects, please include a sketch for each member.
 This is your chance to paint a picture for the council about who you are and all considerations that should be taken into account.

 Itemized Budget and Justification

 Include an itemized budget as a supplement your three-page proposal that justifies the projected expenses.
-This may be a two-column list with justification notes.
+This may be a three-column list with items, cost, and justification notes.
 Please be as specific as possible in your justification arguments.
 In the past, the Council has denied items that were not properly justified.
 Items covered by awards may include chemicals, supplies, materials, reference materials, copying/printing, postage, software, travel, presentation materials, facilities rental, stipend (standard rate of $12/hr.), and other related costs.
+Be sure to indicate stipend amounts if you are requesting funds for your time.
+Travel may necessitate per diem pay at standard rates published by the federal government.
 Items that are NOT covered include normal laboratory operations and major hardware/equipment purchases.
 UROP will evaluate budgets and may award lesser amounts than budgeted.

 Proposals should list books, articles, or other sources relevant to the background and significance of the project.
 Please cite sources central to the project showing completion of critical background research.
 Works/references cited are not included in the three-page limit for proposals.